GluuFederation/docs-openbanking-prod/docs/source/install-cn.md

     cnCacheType: NATIVE_PERSISTENCE
     # -- The name of the Kubernetes ConfigMap that will hold the configuration layer
     cnConfigKubernetesConfigMap: cn
+    # [google_envs] Envs related to using Google
+    # -- Service account with roles roles/secretmanager.admin base64 encoded string.
+This is used often inside the services to reach the configuration layer.
+Used only when global.configAdapterName and global.configSecretAdapter is set to google.
+    cnGoogleSecretManagerServiceAccount: SWFtTm90YVNlcnZpY2VBY2NvdW50Q2hhbmdlTWV0b09uZQo=
+    # -- Project id of the google project the secret manager belongs to.
+Used only when global.configAdapterName and global.configSecretAdapter is set to google.
+    cnGoogleProjectId: google-project-to-save-config-and-secrets-to
+    # [google_spanner_envs] Envs related to using Google Secret Manager to store config and secret layer
+    # -- Google Spanner ID.
+Used only when global.cnPersistenceType is spanner.
+    cnGoogleSpannerInstanceId: ""
+    # -- Google Spanner Database ID.
+Used only when global.cnPersistenceType is spanner.
+    cnGoogleSpannerDatabaseId: ""
+    # [google_spanner_envs] END
+    # [google_secret_manager_envs] Envs related to using Google Secret Manager to store config and secret layer
+    # -- Secret version to be used for secret configuration.
+Defaults to latest and should normally always stay that way.
+Used only when global.configAdapterName and global.configSecretAdapter is set to google.
+    cnSecretGoogleSecretVersionId: "latest"
+    # -- Prefix for Gluu secret in Google Secret Manager.
+Defaults to gluu.
+If left gluu-secret secret will be created.
+Used only when global.configAdapterName and global.configSecretAdapter is set to google.
+    cnSecretGoogleSecretNamePrefix: gluu
+    # -- Passphrase for Gluu secret in Google Secret Manager.
+This is used for encrypting and decrypting data from the Google Secret Manager.
+Used only when global.configAdapterName and global.configSecretAdapter is set to google.
+    cnGoogleSecretManagerPassPhrase: Test1234#
+    # -- Secret version to be used for configuration.
+Defaults to latest and should normally always stay that way.
+Used only when global.configAdapterName and global.configSecretAdapter is set to google.
+Used only when global.configAdapterName and global.configSecretAdapter is set to google.
+    cnConfigGoogleSecretVersionId: "latest"
+    # -- Prefix for Gluu configuration secret in Google Secret Manager.
+Defaults to gluu.
+If left intact gluu-configuration secret will be created.
+Used only when global.configAdapterName and global.configSecretAdapter is set to google.
+    cnConfigGoogleSecretNamePrefix: gluu
+    # [google_secret_manager_envs] END
+    # [google_envs] END
     # -- Value passed to Java option -XX:MaxRAMPercentage
     cnMaxRamPercent: "75.0"
     # -- Kubernetes secret name holding configuration keys.
 Used when global.configSecretAdapter is set to kubernetes which is the default.